KPMG Online Test 2024: Preparation Guide & Detailed Examples

 What is a KPMG Online Test?

 KPMG Online Test or KPMG Online Assessment is the second screening round in the KPMG recruitment process, taking place right after the resume screening.
 The test is designed to assess candidates’ mental capability, reasoning, critical thinking and their personality fit with the firm.
-It helps filter out unqualified candidates, saving the expensive time and resources put in the later rounds.

 Each KPMG office is entitled to their own test, so there is no consistent test format across locations and positions.
 So the first step in the preparation process is to figure out the exact test formats and principles of your target office.